capstone-projects-2024-fall/project-whiteboardflow/documentation/docs/system-architecture/Component Descriptions.md

 ## Developer Tooling and Workflow

 - **GitHub**: Version control is managed through GitHub, facilitating collaboration and version tracking.
-- **JIRA**: Used for project management and task tracking, enabling efficient workflow and project organization.
+- **Jira**: Used for project management and task tracking, enabling efficient workflow and project organization.
 - **Linting and Formatting**: ESLint and Prettier enforce consistent code formatting and quality.
 - **Babel and Webpack**: Ensure compatibility with modern JavaScript features and optimize assets for Vercel deployment.